 A unit trust puts your money in the hands of an expert fund manager together with other investors.
 Here is what you need to know about unit trusts before you invest.

-A unit trust is an open-ended grouped investment product, which means there is no limit to how many people can invest in it or how much can be invested.
-You buy units with the investment you make in a unit trust.
+A unit trust is an open-ended grouped investment product, which is a complicated way of saying that there is no limit to how many people can invest in it or how much money can be invested.

 Not all securities have the same level of risk, so make sure you are happy with the risk involved with your chosen unit trust.

 The fund manager will use the unit trust fund to invest in various securities within a specific or selection of asset classes.

 Each investment can be further categorised into an investment region, asset classes and industry types.
 Just some of the different types include:

 Asset class: e.g. equity, allocation, fixed income and property